ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The AS processes this and determines that the RO needs to interact.
-The AS supports both long and short redirect URIs for interaction, so it includes both.
+The AS supports both redirect URIs and user codes for interaction, so it includes both.
 Since there is no "callback" the AS does not include a nonce, but does include a "wait" parameter on the continuation section because it expects the client to poll for results.